 Anyways, all this is is highly entertaining to the Night Owl.
-In between her fits of typing, she chuckles soundlessly watching the dog, and sometimes clicks a few pictures of the funny poses and faces the Dog makes, and posts them on Facebook for good measure.
+In between her fits of typing, she chuckles soundlessly watching the dog, and sometimes clicks a few pictures of the funny poses and faces the Dog makes and posts them on Facebook for good measure.
 She also tickles the Dog, and if in a really cheeky mood, the Night Owl whispers that there are cats about, making the Dog jump up, and stare at her groggily before going back to sleep.
+Cruel, I agree, but there you have it.

 Ten minutes into her reading, the Night Owl jumps out of her skin.
 The silent night’s silence has just been broken rather harshly by someone expressing annoyance in no uncertain terms.
 That someone is the someone lying next to the Night Owl, in short, the Early Bird, who she had assumed was fast asleep.
 She sits up in bed, ready to get to the bottom of affairs.